ucsb-cs16/w20/backup_lab/lab08.md

 int recursiveLargestValue(Node* head);
 ```

-In recLinkedListFuncs.cpp you are asked to implement a function that recursively finds the largest value of a list.
+In recLinkedListFuncs.cpp you are asked to reimplement the largestValue function from last week, this time recursively.
 For this function, you may assume that the linked list contains at least one value.

 ## Step 3: Submit